Trivivium/devops-2k20/report/REPORT.md

 This has so far proven to be a great choice.
 We haven't had to modify the files yet, so the primary factor seemed to be development time, which was low, so the choice seemed perfect.

+**Database Evaluation**
+The only problem we've had with this, was that a subset of our development team continued to use SQLite for local testing, and SQLite has a more relaxed relation to constraint, so some errors would occure in production that didn't locally.
+However we fixed this by making it easier to spin up a MSSQL database locally.
+However MSSQL in itself provided no problems - it had exactly the features that we were after, and worked like a charm.
+This seemed to have been a good choice.

 2. operation